krb5/krb5/doc/admin/conf_files/krb5_conf.rst

     means that short hostnames will not be canonicalized to fully-qualified hostnames.
 The default value is true.

+    If this option is set to ``fallback`` (new in release 1.18), DNS canonicalization will only be performed the server hostname is not found with the original name when requesting credentials.

 **dns_lookup_kdc**
     Indicate whether DNS SRV records should be used to locate the KDCs and other servers for a realm, if they are not listed in the